JohnTitor36/JohnTitor36/README.md

 I work at **[Morizo](http://morizo.ru)** as **Android Developer**.
 From time to time I **[share](https://t.me/hobbittales)** my best practices.

-- 🌱 I’m currently improving my T-shaped skills
+- 🌱 I'm currently improving my T-shaped skills
 - 📫 How to reach me: **izinovyev42@gmail.com** or **[Telegram](https://t.me/imbeerus)**

 You can read more about me at **[Linkedin](https://www.linkedin.com/in/иван-з-b62aba114/)**